ASTR 1210 (O'Connell) Study Guide

 our national economic

-The prudent course is to take steps to reduce or reverse the
+The prudent course is to take steps to reverse the

 increase in Greenhouse gases until there is a better understanding